D. J. Humphries

-Dierrias J. Humphries Jr. (born December 28, 1993) is an American professional football offensive tackle for the Los Angeles Rams of the National Football League (NFL).

-He played college football for the Florida Gators.
-Humphries won the 2011 Anthony Muñoz Award, awarded to the best lineman in high school football.
-He was selected in the first round of the 2015 NFL draft by the Arizona Cardinals, spending nine seasons with the team.
+Dierrias Jamar Humphries Jr. (born December 28, 1993) is an American professional football offensive tackle.
+Humphries played college football for the Florida Gators and was selected in the first round of the 2015 NFL draft by the Arizona Cardinals.
+He spent nine seasons with Arizona and has also played for the Kansas City Chiefs, Los Angeles Rams, and Washington Commanders.

 Early life

 A native of Charlotte, North Carolina, Humphries attended Mallard Creek High School, where he was a three-sport athlete in football, basketball, and Track & Field.
 He was an All-American offensive lineman, clearing the way for 2,000-yard rusher Jela Duncan, and helping protect quarterback Marquise Williams.
 Humphries started from his freshman season and did not allow a sack over the final three years of his prep career.
 In 2011, Humphries helped Mallard Creek to a 13–1 record and berth in the NCHSAA Class 4AA State Semifinals, where they were upset 41–27 by Greensboro (NC) Page.
 In track & field, Humphries competed in the shot put (top-throw of 48 ft 9 in, or 15.25 m) and the discus (105 ft 3 in, or 32.15 m).

 Regarded as a five-star recruit by Rivals.com, Humphries was ranked as the No. 1 offensive tackle prospect of his class, ahead of No. 2 prospect Zach Banner.
 Rivals compared him to D'Brickashaw Ferguson.
 Recruited by virtually every Division I program in the country, Humphries chose Florida over offers from Alabama, Georgia, and North Carolina, among others.